kind2-mc/kind2/doc/usr/content/Home.md

 # Kind 2

 A multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.
 [License information](./9_other/license.md#apache-license).
+Testing local link [to requirements](#requirements).

 Kind 2 takes as input a Lustre file annotated with properties to prove invariant (see [Lustre syntax](./1_input/1_lustre.md#lustre)), and outputs